edwardtanoto/edwardtanoto.github.io/README.md

 I am here to tell you that every lines of code I type in a computer, every zeros and ones which forms pixels, which later forms colours in our computers, which later forms websites, which later sends your message to the world.

-I am here to tell you that it never was about the binaries, it's always about making it become more than binaries.
+I am here to tell you that it never was about the binaries, it's always about making it more than just binaries.

 ![Hello, world!](https://edwardtanoto.github.io/images/showcase.png "Portfolio")